rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 function verifyExtends<T2 extends T1, T1>() {}
 ```

-allow to ask subtyping questions.
+can ask TS subtyping questions.

 ## Next Chapter

-Oh gosh, I have been beating on TS for too long.
-Articles like these are not very
+I have been complaining about TS a little too much.
+The next installment will focus on programming with
+type variables and will present TS in a better light.
+I decided to split advanced topics into 2 smaller posts.
+I plan to discuss phantom types, type variable scoping, a pattern emulating existential types, and rank 2 types next.